sebpiller/smart-lamp/philips-hue/README.md

 __wifi bridge not supported!__.

-Warning:
+## Warning

-at the moment, with a RPi4 bluetooth chipset, the connection to the bulb fails almost 90% of the time with a trace like this:
+At the moment, with a RPi4 bluetooth chipset, the connection to the bulb fails almost 90% of the time with a trace like this:
 ````
 Caused by: org.freedesktop.dbus.exceptions.DBusExecutionException: Software caused connection abort
         at jdk.internal.reflect.GeneratedConstructorAccessor10.newInstance(Unknown Source)